 Rushing Through the Upper Circuit

 The upper circuit is shorter than the lower, but beautiful in a different way.
-It takes you on the same steel catwalk above the top of the waterfall as you look out across the Argentinian side of Iguazu Falls into Brazil.
+It takes you on the same steel catwalk above the top of the waterfall and looks out across the Argentinian side of Iguazu Falls into Brazil.

 Epic Iguazu Falls Boat Ride

-Just before 10:15am we arrived at the loading dock for our Iguazu Falls boat ride.
-Coming in at $2,500 Pesos ($43 USD) it is almost three times as expensive as the park ticket.
+Just before 10:15am, we arrived at the loading dock for our Iguazu Falls boat ride.
+The price was almost three times as expensive as our park ticket at $2,500 Pesos ($43 USD).

-We were each given large dry bags and vests and took two open seats on the boat.
-You can leave your camera and phone out as the boat crew will let you know when to put them away.
+You can also leave your camera and phone out, as the boat crew will let you know when to put them away.

 Full Speed Ahead!

-Just as a warning, you have about a minute to get everything in order.
-Next the boat pivots and heads directly into the massive tries amigos waterfall.
+Know that you’ll only have a few seconds to get everything in order.
+Next, the boat pivots, and heads directly into the massive tries amigos waterfall.
 Prepare to get wet!!

 More Iguazu Falls Boat Ride Tips